-For the past 17 years, the Experiments play reading series has provided a forum for talented playwrights to continue their creative process.
-The Monday evening readings at La MaMa Galleria give playwrights the opportunity to hear their developing plays read by professional actors and to receive valuable audience feedback.
-Experiments remains a playwright driven service that is free to attend, but it has been reimagined for this season.
-The program is now organized around shifting themes and curators, which allows a larger, underserved theater community to experience a greater diversity of programming.
+The Experiments play reading series has provided a forum for talented playwrights and theatre makers to continue their creative process.
+The Monday night readings give emerging artists the opportunity to hear their developing works read by professional actors and receive valuable audience feedback.
+Experiments remains an artist driven service organized around shifting themes to allow a larger, under-served theater community to experience a greater diversity of programming.

-Sign up on the La MaMa mailing list to receive Experiments announcements and learn about upcoming opportunities to meet with curators and discuss your work.
+Sign up on on our mailing list to receive Experiments announcements and learn about upcoming opportunities to meet with curators and discuss your work.

 Experiments Play Reading Series 2023–2024 is supported in part by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature with additional support from the Howard Gilman Foundation, The John Golden Fund, and The Shubert Foundation.